TRueedi/HSLU_DSPRO1_TrafficStatus/README.md

 # HSLU_DSPRO1_TrafficStatus
 HSLU Data Science Project 1 for Traffic Status

 ## Memebers
 Finn Eyer
 Samuel Paul
 Tobias Rüedi

+## Disclaimer
+Most Jupyter notebooks are not executable due to file or library imports.
+For testing, please run our Python scripts like create_dataset.py test_train_split_function.py
+Our scientific report, Traffic Status, includes a detailed description of why this happens.

 ## Description
 We want to create a heat map of London to show people which areas to avoid at certain times.
 We also want to provide a pathfinder that shows the user the best route to take.